Euglena agilis Carter, 1856

 Euglena agilis is a very common, globally distributed species and has also been described independently as Euglena pisciformis (Klebs, 1883) and Euglena nana (Johnson, 1944).
 The name Euglena agilis, first given by Carter, has prevailed.

 Fig. 3: Euglena agilis.
-Focal plane on the faint striation of the pellicle running counterclockwise.
+Focal plane on the faint striation of the pellicle running in counterclockwise direction.
 Obj.
 100 X.